-Audit, Finance and Administration Committee Contract Award - Voluntary Critical Illness and Accident Insurance Program May 31, 2019 Page 2
+Open Session Agenda Item Board of Commissioners Contract Award - Voluntary Critical Illness and Accident Insurance Program June 28, 2019 Page 2

 Critical Illness insurance provides for a benefit percentage of a stated policy face amount, predicated on the type of illness covered.
 Common policy face amounts are \$10,000, \$20,000 and \$30,000 and are guaranteed issue with no pre-existing conditions, if done so under an employer group sponsored program.
 Common covered illnesses include heart attack, stroke, cancer, end stage renal disease, organ transplants, and coronary artery disease.
 This protection is available to both the employee and their covered dependents, typically in a four tier premium rate structure (employee only, employee plus spouse, employee plus child(ren), or employee plus family).